avraham-bernstein/avraham-bernstein.github.io/index.html.md

 	* control your weight which helps to regulate blood pressure and limits joint pains

-	* limit salt consumption which causes most people's blood pressure to increase; instead try using new spices such as tumeric, ginger, or garlic powder, etc.
+	* limit salt consumption which causes most people's blood pressure to increase; instead try using new spices such as turmeric, ginger, or garlic powder, etc.

 3. proper sleep habits